This fellowship is currently closed for applications.

 How to apply

-Applications for both the Chevening OCIS and Chevening OCIS Abdullah Gül Fellowship are now closed.
-If you are conditonally selected, please familiarise yourself with the placement timeline.
+Applications for both the Chevening OCIS and Chevening OCIS Abdullah Gül Fellowships are now closed.
+If you are conditionally selected, please familiarise yourself with the placement timeline.

 Applicants should be prepared to outline a short proposal on the area of academic research they would like to conduct at the time of application submission.
 The proposal should include a main research question and how the applicant intends to conduct this research while in residence at the Centre.